ibm-cloud-docs/messages-for-rabbitmq/howto-getting-connection-strings.md

 ## Connection String Breakdown

+### The `amqps` Section

-The "ampqs" section contains information that is suited for your applications that make connections to RabbitMQ.
+The "amqps" section contains information that is suited for your applications that make connections to RabbitMQ.

 Field Name|Index|Description
 ----------|-----|-----------